Romkabouter/ESP32-Rhasspy-Satellite/README.md

 ## Known issues

 - Uploading sometimes fails or an error is thrown when the uploading is done.
-- Audio playback with sample rate > 22050 can lead to hissing/cracking/distortion.
+- Audio playback with sample rate higher than 22050 can lead to hissing/cracking/distortion.
 Recommended is to use a samplerate of 16000
-- Audio playback with matrix voice is not good.
+- Audio playback with matrix voice is not good, code needs to resample to 44100.
+WIP
-- Update colors does not work yet
+- Update colors do not work yet
-- Local hotword not working yet

 # Adding devices